Mark Harelik: Career

 In 1987, he moved to Los Angeles where he co-wrote, with Randal Myler, Hank Williams: Lost Highway.
 In 1990, he worked in the Howard Korder play Search and Destroy and the William Ball play Cherry Orchard.

-Harelik has appeared in the films Election, Jurassic Park III, Eulogy, and For Your Consideration.
+Harelik has appeared in the films Election, Jurassic Park III, Eulogy, For Your Consideration, and 42.
 For animation; he was the voice of Queen Uberta’s valet, Lord Rogers, in The Swan Princess.
-Harelik has played parts on the television series Seinfeld, Numbers, Wings, Grace Under Fire, Will & Grace, NCIS, Boy Meets World, Breaking Bad, Bones, Six Feet Under and five episodes of the first season of The Big Bang Theory as Dr. Eric Gablehauser.
+Harelik has played parts on the television series Seinfeld, Numbers, Wings, Grace Under Fire, Will & Grace, NCIS, Grey's Anatomy, Boy Meets World, Breaking Bad, Bones, Six Feet Under and five episodes of the first season of The Big Bang Theory as Dr. Eric Gablehauser.
 He also played Sara Tancredi's lawyer in Prison Break.
 He appeared on the series finale of Cheers, in a 2002 episode of Joss Whedon's Angel as Count Kurushu, and "Counterpoint" an episode of Star Trek: Voyager.
 He also appeared in five episodes of short-lived NBC series Awake.

 In 2015, he appeared under his own name as an actor hired by the Heavenly host to play God then later as God himself in the TV series Preacher.

 Harelik appeared in the Broadway musical The Light in the Piazza.
 Harelik's play, The Immigrant, has been well-received, and was adapted into a musical of the same name.

 In 1997, he released a sequel, The Legacy, changing it from a true story to fiction.
 He has appeared in several other plays including Temptation (1989), The Heidi Chronicles (1991), Elmer Gantry (1991), Tartuffe (1999), Old Money (2000), The Hollow Lands (2000), Be Aggressive, The Beard of Avon (2001), Cyrano de Bergerac (2004).
 Harelik also played Dr. Paul Stickley in HBO's series Getting On, an American adaptation of the British sitcom of the same name.

 In 2015, Harelik co-starred as Jamie Thompson's father in This Isn't Funny, and in 2017, he played baseball player Hank Greenberg in the film Battle of the Sexes.
+In 2024, he was cast as Dr. Hiruluk from One Piece.